Generalized Devil's staircase and RG flows: Riemann-Thomae function and phyllotaxis

 The isosceles triangle completely (without gaps and overlays) tessellates the plane by reflections with respect to its sides for values $a=\left\{\frac{1}{3};\, \frac{1}{4};\, \frac{1}{6}\right\}$ only.
 If we do not restrict ourselves by the condition to tessellate the plane by {\it isosceles} triangle, there is one with angles $(\frac{\pi}{3}, \frac{\pi}{6}, \frac{\pi}{2})$ which tessellates the Euclidean plane completely, however this case is not considered in our work because it does not correspond any physical choice of interaction potential acting between particles.
 All other triangles lead to an incomplete tessellation of the plane or to the tessellation with overlays.

 For $a=\frac{1}{4}$ and $a=\frac{1}{6}$ the potentials $J(z,a=\frac{1}{4})$ and $J(z,a=\frac{1}{6})$ have the following explicit expressions \be

 \ee

-For triangles with $a=\frac{1}{4}$ and $a=\frac{1}{6}$ we construct the sets of sequential reflections of the fundamental domain of the modular group operating with generators $\{h_1, h_2, h_3\}$ as it has been done for the equal-sided triangle with $a=\frac{1}{3}$ (see \eq{eq:prod}--\eq{eq:golden}).
+For triangles with $a=\frac{1}{4}$ and $a=\frac{1}{6}$ we construct the sets of sequential reflections of the fundamental domain of the modular group operating with generators $\{h_1, h_2, h_3\}$ as it has been done for the equal-sided triangle with $a=\frac{1}{3}$ (see \eq{eq:cyclic}--\eq{eq:image}).
 The flows of optimal paths and corresponding reflections are shown in \fig{fig:asymm}a,b.

 Sets of reflections for $a=\frac{1}{4}$ and $a=\frac{1}{6}$ have the following explicit expression: \be

 \ee where \be \left( \right) = \left(h_3 h_1 h_3 h_2\right)^{4M}; \qquad \left( \right) = \left(h_3 h_1 h_2\right)^{3M} \ee and the generators $h_1,h_2,h_3$ are defined in \eq{eq:cyclic}.